minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

   [...]
   ```

-💡 If not obtain results, follow the [Privacy section](../../system/privacy.md#installation) to install it.
+💡 If not obtain results, follow the [Tor installation on the privacy section](../../system/privacy.md#installation) to install it.

 ### Configuration